-- a company, incorporated in Australia - an incorporated not for profit organisation - a publicly funded research organisation (PFRO) as defined in Section 14 - a Cooperative Research Centre (CRC) - an incorporated trustee on behalf of a trust - an Australian State/Territory Government agency or body - an other Australian incorporated entity.
+- a company, incorporated in Australia - an incorporated not for profit organisation - a publicly funded research organisation (PFRO) as defined in section 14 - a Cooperative Research Centre (CRC) - an incorporated trustee on behalf of a trust - an Australian State/Territory Government agency or body - an entity, incorporated in Australia.

-Joint applications involving more than one Australian partner are acceptable, provided the lead applicant is the main driver of the project and eligible to apply.
+Joint applications involving more than one Australian partner are acceptable, provided the lead applicant is the main driver of the project and is eligible to apply.
 For further information on joint applications, refer to section 7.2.